abhiTronix/raspberry-pi-cross-compilers/build-scripts/CI/README.md

 ## Supporting this Project

-**If these binaries helped you big time, please consider supporting it through any size donations.**
+**If these binaries helped you big time, please consider supporting it through any size donations. ❤️**

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg?logo=paypal&style=for-the-badge)](https://paypal.me/AbhiTronix)

-***You can also share your [thoughts](https://sourceforge.net/projects/raspberry-pi-cross-compilers/reviews) or just drop a [:star2:](https://github.com/abhiTronix/raspberry-pi-cross-compilers/stargazers).***
+***You can also share your [thoughts](https://sourceforge.net/projects/raspberry-pi-cross-compilers/reviews) or just drop a [🌟](https://github.com/abhiTronix/raspberry-pi-cross-compilers/stargazers).***

 &nbsp;